aiyumi/aiyumi.github.io/posts/game-a11y-intro.en.md

 .. tags: Games, Game Accessibility
 .. date: 2011-06-16 17:31:53

 Accessibility is an important subject for people with various kinds of disabilities, but here the focus will be on accessibility of games for the visually impaired.
-Keep reading and know how a game can be played by those who cannot see. <!--more-->
+Keep reading and know how a game can be played by those who cannot see. <!--teaser_end-->

 ## Game Accessibility for Visually Impaired: a Basic Introduction ##